What you should know before booking at Total Axe

 - All adults who enter Total Axe must show a valid photo ID.
 NO EXCEPTIONS

-- Children under 13 are welcome before 8pm when accompanied by a parent/guardian.
+- Children under 18 are welcome when accompanied by a parent/guardian.

 - Everyone must sign a waiver to observe or participate.